-- a.
-Execute all necessary documents on behalf of the Morongo Band of Mission Indians; - b.
-Review and Recommend Project Worksheets (PW's), prior to submittal to their submittal for approval from their Public Assistance Coordinator;
+- Execute all necessary documents on behalf of the Morongo Band of Mission Indians; - Review and recommend PWs prior to submittal for approval to their Public Assistance Coordinator; - c.
+Coordinate and provide personnel for PDA, applicant briefing, kick-off meeting, project formulation, and final inspection activities; - d.
+Organize documentation and record keeping in compliance with pre-award and post-award requirements;

-- c.
-Coordinate and provide personnel for PDA, Applicant Briefing, Kick-Off Meeting, Project formulation and final inspection activities; - d.
-Organize documentation and record keeping in compliance with pre-award and post award requirements; - e.
-Supervise the Planning and writing of the Mitigation and Floodplain Plan in accordance with the Stafford act and FEMA regulations; - f.
-Coordinate with the Regional Administrator to determine the extent of the Morongo Band of Mission Indians Insurance; - g.
-Initiate actions and make recommendations, as authorized by Morongo Band of Mission Indians, in accordance with the Stafford act, and FEMA regulations relative to improved and alternate project funding options, advance of funds and reimbursements, time extensions and cost overruns, quarterly status reports and appeals; - h.
-Ensure Tribal conformity with administrative and fiscal control and accounting requirements of 44 CFR part 206 and 2 CFR parts 200 and 3002. - i.
-Coordinate with the Tribal Fiscal Officer to ensure compliance with 2 CFR parts 200 and 3002. - Process requests for cash advance or reimbursements in accordance with the FEMA Tribe Agreement, federal regulatory requirements and Morongo Band of Mission Indians current accounting practices; - k.
-Submit all copies of audits and reports to, as required by 2 CFR 200, to the FEMA Office of the Inspector General; - I. Process Final Claims for submittal to the Regional Administrator with requests for final payment; - m.
-Submit Final Project closure documents to the Regional Administrator to terminate the FEMA Tribe Agreement when all work has been completed; - n.
-Coordinate and assign Tribal inspectors to FEMA teams for preparation of Large Project PW's and for Tribal preparation of small project PW's; - o.
-Represent the Morongo Band of Mission Indians on the project formulation team, assist in the preparation of Large and Small project PW's, provide technical assistance to the Morongo Band of Mission Indians and make eligibility recommendations for restorative work; - p.
-Act as a first level review for completed PW's; and q.
+- e.
+Supervise the planning and writing of the Mitigation and Floodplain Plan in accordance with the Stafford Act and FEMA regulations; - f.
+Coordinate with the Regional Administrator to determine the extent of the Morongo Band of Mission Indians' insurance; - g.
+Initiate actions and make recommendations, as authorized by Morongo Band of Mission Indians, in accordance with the Stafford Act and FEMA regulations relative to improved and alternate project funding options, advance of funds and reimbursements, time extensions and cost overruns, quarterly status reports and appeals; - Ensure tribal conformity with administrative and fiscal control and accounting requirements of 44 C.F.R.
+Part 206 and 2 C.F.R.
+Parts 200 and 3002; - Coordinate with the Tribal Fiscal Officer to ensure compliance with 2 C.F.R.
+Parts 200 and 3002; - j.
+Process requests for cash advance or reimbursements in accordance with the FEMA Tribe Agreement, federal regulatory requirements, and Morongo Band of Mission Indians current accounting practices; - k.
+Submit all copies of audits and reports to, as required by 2 C.F.R.
+200, to the FEMA Office of the Inspector General; - I. Process final claims for submittal to the Regional Administrator with requests for final payment; - m.
+Submit final project closure documents to the Regional Administrator to terminate the FEMA Tribe Agreement when all work has been completed; - n.
+Coordinate and assign tribal inspectors to FEMA teams for preparation of Large Project PWs and for tribal preparation of small project PWs; - o.
+Represent the Morongo Band of Mission Indians on the project formulation team, assist in the preparation of Large and Small Project PWs, provide technical assistance to the Morongo Band of Mission Indians, and make eligibility recommendations for restorative work; - p.
+Act as a first level review for completed PWs; and - q.
 Prepare and submit quarterly performance/progress reports to the Regional Administrator.
-Quarterly reports shall be determined after the signing of the FEMA-Tribe Agreement (FTA).
+Quarterly reports shall be determined after the signing of the FTA.